 CIT 248 : Data Structures in the Game Environment

 This is the third of a sequence of programming courses, following CIT 143 and CIT 242.
 This course focuses on data structures and algorithms commonly used in computer games.
 Topics include tables, lists, trees, queues, and stacks, as well as algorithm analysis.
 Prerequisite: CIT 242 or permission of instructor.
 Three lecture hours per week.
 Instructional Support Fee applies.
-Competency met: Technical Literacy (8.0) 3 credits Spring
+Gen. Ed.
+Competencies Met: Information Literacy.
+3 credits Spring

 Students who successfully complete Data Structures in the Game Environment will be able to: